Knowledge quiz

 How can you check whether a colony with no young larvae is queen-less?
 Use a “test frame”, a frame containing eggs.
 Inspect after four days; if charged cups develop, the colony is queenless.
 If QC do not develop, there is a high probability that the colony is queen-right.

 If a queen died four days ago, how long does it take before a new Q starts laying?
 Three days as open cell, eight days as closed, 9 - 10 mating and preparing to lay.
 So around 21 days.
-But sometimes a couple of days sooner, rarely weeks later.
+But occasionally a couple of days sooner, rarely weeks later.

-After colony swarms, how long will it take before the home colony contains eggs?
+After a colony swarms, how long will it take before the home colony contains eggs?
 Seventeen days, more or less.

 When might a colony run out of stores?